New Texas Department of Agriculture dress code is based on 'biological sex' - ExBulletin

 The Texas Department of Agriculture is ordering its employees to abide by a new dress code, requiring them to abide by it “in a manner consistent with their biological sex.”
 An attorney for the ACLU says that violates federal law that prohibits employment discrimination based on sexual orientation or gender identity.

-In a copy of the April 13 memo first obtained by The Texas Observer, the new dress code handed down by Sid Miller, the state commissioner of agriculture, is required of all employees as part of a “dress code and grooming policy”.
+In a copy of the April 13 memo first obtained by The Texas Observer, the new dress code conveyed by Sid Miller, the state agriculture commissioner is required by all employees as part of a ‘dress code and grooming policy’.

 “Employees are expected to conform to this dress code in a manner consistent with their biological gender,” the new policy states.

-THE new dress code restrictions for employees will supersede the previous one outlined in the state agency employee handbook, The Observer reported.
+The new dress code restrictions for employees will replace previous ones outlined in the state agency’s employee handbook, The Observer reported.
 The original dress code made no reference to “biological gender”.

 The new dress code policy will apply to all department employees, including interns and contractors, as per the policy.
 Those who violate the mandatory dress code may face serious consequences and may be asked to leave the premises to change into clothes that comply with the policy.

-If an employee’s clothing issues persist, employees may face “remedies up to and including termination,” the memo says.
+If issues with an employee’s attire persist, employees may face “remedies up to and including termination,” the memo says.

 It is unclear whether the decision to change the dress code began within Miller’s office or was the result of a higher tenure in state government.
 The Texas Department of Agriculture did not immediately respond to NPR’s request for comment on the new dress code.